Have a Question? Add it to the bottom of this post!

 You only get one chance to get it right (when selling your company).
 There are no mulligans or do-overs.

-Yet, far too many principals do not invest adequate strategic resources, thought or planning into preparing their business for sale… which costs them real money.
+Yet, far too many business owners do not invest adequate strategic resources, thought or planning into preparing their business for sale… which costs them real money.

 This is not done intentionally.
 You are busy running your business.
 You are responding to customers.
 There seemingly is not enough time, energy, or knowledge to apply to the process.
 Principals may not know where to begin, who to talk to, or how to increase their exit value.